The Guide to the Tongan Culture for Travellers

 While it’s acceptable to wear just about whatever you want in tourist accommodation, be mindful of how you dress in public.
 Respectful dress is important to Tongans, so try to avoid wearing revealing clothing.
 Wearing all black means that you are mourning in the Tongan culture, so try to avoid wearing all black if this is not the case for you.

 Swimwear should be confined to your accommodation’s beach or swimming pool.
-Tongans swim fully-clothed so cover up swimwear with a T-shirt/rash vest and shorts when on public beaches (and especially when not swimming).
+Tongans swim fully clothed so cover up swimwear with a T-shirt/rash vest and shorts when on public beaches or swimming attractions like Anahulu Cave.

 Sunday Etiquette in Tonga